 The Republicans would begin the insurrection, joined in short time by discontented working men and youngsters who helped them build the barricades and then joined in the fight.
 It was actually quite well organised, with groups of 20 assembling across the capital as small armies, and for the night of 5th June they were in command of the city's eastern section.
 25,000 soldiers and the National Guard forced them back and surrounded them at Porte Saint-Martin, resulting in the climactic Battle of Cloitre Saint-Mercy where they was finally crushed, with 166 killed and 635 wounded on both sides during the course of the struggle.
 Their defeat would practically end the revolutionary movement in France for another 16 years, though they would all remain martyrs to the cause.
 Victor Hugo heard the gunfire from the insurrection at the Tuilieries Gardens where he was writing, so he followed the sounds despite the great danger afoot in a city which had at that point been half taken over by an angry mob.
 He saw the barricades at Les Halles and at one point was caught in the crossfire of bullets between the two sections, his experiences that night becoming the germ of an idea for one of the great works of French literature, the intervening years having brought yet more conflict and upheaval.

 Indeed, in 1848 much of Europe was beset by Revolution, though France would again be the trigger and really the events were just a sorry sequel to the 1830 crisis, the same old problems recycled yet again into discontent and drama.
 This time the monarchy was completely overthrown and a republic again declared, with Napoleon's nephew Louis-Napoleon installed as President, though within 4 years he would declare himself Emperor and France would be back to monarchy yet again.
 It was his reign in which "Les Miserables" would be published, the so-called "Second Empire", and certainly there was some consternation that the great writer and poet had seemingly glorified the revolutionary sentiment which had been tearing the nation apart for over 60 years.
 It was a huge commercial success though, right across Europe and even as far away as North America, who were after all right in the middle of their own major conflict.
-It is still popular today, revitalised by the musical which is based on it and which has been continuously running in London's West End for over 27 years.
-This past winter also saw the release of a major film based on the musical, which yet again reframed the story of this day in 1832 and brought the sacrifices of those involved to light for an even bigger global audience.
+It is still popular today, revitalised by the musical which is based on it and which has been continuously running in London's West End for over 28 years.
+2012 also saw the release of a major film based on the musical, which yet again reframed the story of this day in 1832 and brought the sacrifices of those involved to light for an even bigger global audience.